lampepfl/monadic-reflection/TUTORIAL.md

 res: Int = 3
 ```

-Another common example for side effect are _exceptions_.
+Another common example for side effects are _exceptions_.
 The following program will serve us as a running example in the remainder of this tutorial.

 ```scala